hitmantb/fo4vrmto/README.md

 ## **Gameplay Notes**

+- I play on survival difficulty, with no follower.
+Thanks to the "Unlimited Survival" mod, many tedious aspects of survival are disabled.
+You can save game any time and fast travel.
-- This is the modern tactical edition, standing in the open for a few seconds means you are dead against a couple of raider's with AK's on higher difficulties.
+- This is the modern tactical edition, standing in the open for a few seconds against a couple of raider's with AK's, and you are dead even on Very Easy.
 Time to kill is fast on both sides.
-Every single weapon you can use, the enemy has them too
+Every single weapon you can use, the enemy has them too!
-- You can lower the difficulty any time, cheat terminal is also included to quickly try out new guns, SKK respec is included to try new builds
+- Bullet time VATS is a great way to even the odds, although I personally only use it if I die many times in a row for the challenge.
+Relying on positioning and tactics instead of brute force
 - Weapons are randomly distributed on both sides for the element of surprise.
-Higher character levels will provide more variety, more modern weapons, think from MP5 to MP9, or AK47 to AN94
+Higher character levels will provide more variety, more modern weapons, you will go from MP5 to MP9, AK47 to AN94 and so on.
+This provides an element of surprise as you never know whether the next Raider is packing a simple pistol or a nasty LMG
 - Character builds, especially with legendary crafting thanks to ECO, is deep and satisfying.
 You can still build a very powerful character, but the enemy will always be able to kill you quickly on higher difficulties.
 Being able to take 4 bullets instead of 2, is not the same as being able to take 4 fireballs instead of 2 in Skyrim
 - Highly recommend you enable SKK Stalker halo tape!
 It is the best random enemy spawner and really keeps you on your toes
+- You can lower the difficulty any time, cheat terminal is also included to quickly try out new guns, SKK respec is included to try new builds

 ## **Updating to New Version**